RalfEggert/zend-expressive-tutorial/doc/book/part3.md

 * The three private properties only allow the access via the implemented methods.
 To get the values for id, artist and title you need to use the four getter-methods.
-To change the data you not to use the exchange-method.
+To change the data you need to use the exchange-method.

 * Within the `exchangeArray()` method the injected array is looped.
 For